The Yankees’ 10 Greatest Hitters

 Like DiMaggio, Rodriguez kept a personal distance from media and fans with a smooth, image-conscious façade; the likely reason for the apprehension behind the smile was exposed before spring training 2009 when a Sports Illustrated story outed Rodriguez as a steroids user in the early 2000s.
 After intense media scrutiny, Rodriguez—sarcastically labeled “A-Roid” in the New York tabloids—admitted that the story was true.
 His confession, combined with his crucial aid in helping the Yankees to their first world title in nine years, led to temporary redemption—yet inexplicably, he went back on the juice the very next season when he hooked up with the Florida “anti-aging” clinic Biogenesis, which was unmasked in early 2013 as a steroids supplier to numerous major leaguers.
 An understandably furious MLB threw the book at Rodriguez, leveling a 211-game suspension; an arbitrator reduced it to 162 games, banning Rodriguez for the entire 2014 season.
 Flanked by a contentious, all-star legal team, Rodriguez sued both MLB and his own players’ union in an effort to have the suspension overturned before relenting; his lawyers soon sued him, claiming he hadn’t paid them.
 (They settled out of court.)

 Rodriguez’s return from baseball’s gulag in 2015 was an impressive one in which he belted 33 homers, his highest total since 2008, all while turning 40 years of age and playing clean—so far as we know.
-But a year later, his game had quickly deteriorated—and the Yankees, having sought a way to jettison both he and his contract post-Biogenesis, negotiated for his early, permanent departure from the team late in the year.
+But a year later, his game quickly deteriorated—and the Yankees, having sought for a way to jettison both he and his contract post-Biogenesis, negotiated for his early, permanent departure from the team late in the year.
 No other ballclub took him on, and Rodriguez’s forced exit left him four home runs shy of 700 for his career.

 Any attempted rehabilitation of Rodriguez’s purity will be an immense challenge, as he has been rightfully cast as a pariah who repeatedly broke the trust of the game and its fans.
 He essentially has no chance of being enshrined in Cooperstown.